duritong/trocla/README.md

 simple yaml file.
 However, since version 0.2.0 trocla also supports a pluggable storage backend which allows you to write your custom backend.
 See more about stores below.

+Trocla can also be integrated into [Hiera](https://docs.puppetlabs.com/hiera/) by using ZeroPointEnergy's [hiera-backend](https://github.com/ZeroPointEnergy/hiera-backend-trocla).

 ## Usage